nixworks/public/news/2008/03/17/README.md

 _Context: Bear Stearns, JPMorgan Chase, housing crisis, investment bank, stock market_

 ### [ 2008 unrest in Tibet: Chinese security forces round up Tibetan dissidents in Lhasa.
 Qiangba Puncog, Chairman of the Tibet Autonomous Region, says the official death toll from the unrest is 13 and calm is returning to the city. ](/news/2008/03/17/2008-unrest-in-tibet-p-chinese-security-forces-round-up-tibetan-dissidents-in-lhasa-qiangba-puncog-chairman-of-the-tibet-autonomous-regio.md)
-_Context: 2008 unrest in Tibet, China's, Lhasa, Qiangba Puncog, Tibet, Tibet Autonomous Region, dissident, security force_
+_Context: 2008 unrest in Tibet, Lhasa, People's Republic of China, Qiangba Puncog, Tibet, Tibet Autonomous Region, dissident, security force_

 ### [ 2008 National People's Congress: Li Keqiang, Hui Liangyu, Zhang Dejiang, and Wang Qishan are approved by the National People's Congress as the new Vice-Premiers of the State Council. ](/news/2008/03/17/2008-national-people-s-congress-li-keqiang-hui-liangyu-zhang-dejiang-and-wang-qishan-are-approved-by-the-national-people-s-congress-as.md)
 _Context: 2008 National People's Congress, Hui Liangyu, Li Keqiang, Wang Qishan, Zhang Dejiang, parliament_